retaildevcrews/ngsa/docs/HttpErrorResponses.md

-# Helium HTTP/400 Error Response Design
+# HTTP/400 Error Response Design

 This design guide covers the types of responses and format used when an HTTP/400 error occurs.
 Aligning with [RFC 7807](https://tools.ietf.org/html/rfc7807), the error responses adhere to this specification with additional extension members containing a collection of parameter validation errors.